lorensen/VTKExamples/src/VTKBook/Chapter6.md

 Used alone the generating primitives are limited in their ability to model complex geometry.
 By using boolean combinations of the primitives, however, complex geometry can be easily modeled.
 The boolean operations union, intersection, and difference ( **Equation6-13** , **Equation6-14** , and **Equation6-15** , respectively) are illustrated in **Figure6-27**. **Figure6-28** shows the application of implicit modeling to "thicken" the line segments in the text symbol "HELLO".
 The isosurface is generated on a volume1104020´at ´a distance offset of 0.25 units.
 The generating primitives were combined using the boolean union operator.
 Although Euclidean distance is always a nonnegative value, it is possible to use a signed distance function for objects that have an outside and an inside.
 A negative distance is the negated distance of a point inside the object to the surface of the object.
 Using a signed distance function allows us to create offset surfaces that are contained within the actual surface.
 Another interesting feature of implicit modeling is that when isosurfaces are generated, more than one connected surface can result.
 These situations occur when the generating primitives form concave features. **Figure6-29** illustrates this situation.
 If desired, multiple surfaces can be separated by using the connectivity algorithm described in "Connectivity" on page373.

+!!! warning "Missing Figure"
     **Figure 6-27** Boolean operations using points and lines as generating primitives.

 <figure id="Figure6-28">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestHello.png?raw=true width="640" alt="Figure 6-28">